aptiviti/aptiviti-odbc/README.md

 ## Deploy to pypi

+TravisCI is configured to automatically deploy to PyPi on pushed tag.

 Increment the version number `setup.py`. run `python3 -m twine upload .\dist\*` to upload to pypi.
 Currently this package is deployed to the `etrintel` pypi account.